bcgov/alcs/bin/migrate-files/README.md

 python3-intel64 migrate-files.py issue
 ```

 The script will start uploading files from the Oracle database to DELL ECS.
 The upload progress will be displayed in a progress bar.
-The script will also save the last uploaded document id, so the upload process can be resumed from where it left off in case of any interruption.
+For Planning and Issues documents the script will also save the last uploaded document id, so the upload process can be resumed from where it left off in case of any interruption.
+For Application documents import it is responsibility of whoever is running the process to specify "last_imported_document_id"